davkk/masters-thesis/typst/main.typ

   ],
 ) <fig:contamination-proton>

 As shown in @fig:contamination-proton, contamination for protons exceeds that of pions.
 This difference results from the lower number of protons in the data sample, especially in lower range of transverse momentum.

-// TODO: anything else?
+// TODO: talk about material

+#pagebreak()

 === Efficiency correction weights

 Having calculated the efficiency histogram and secondary contamination, one can calculate the weights as:
 $
-  w(p_T, …) = (1 - C(p_T, …)) / epsilon(p_T, …).
+  w = (1 - C) / epsilon.
 $

 The values of $C$ and $epsilon$ typically come from histograms binned in transverse momentum ($p_T$) or in two dimensions as a function of both $p_T$ and pseudorapidity ($eta$), enabling a more accurate study of the efficiency and efficiency corrections.